auygur/Algorithms/Boosting - LS Classifier/README.md

 #### Part B

-Upper bound on the training error as a function of t was shown.
+Upper bound on the training error as a function of t is shown below:

 <p align="center">
   <img src="images/partB.JPG"/>